input-output-hk/atala-prism/credentials-verification-web/README.md

 The server used for the gRPC testing is the one used in [this grpc-web tutorial](https://github.com/grpc/grpc-web/blob/master/net/grpc/gateway/examples/echo/tutorial.md).

+## Configurations

+react-scripts package use internally .dotenv.
+For more information see [adding-custom-environment-variables](https://create-react-app.dev/docs/adding-custom-environment-variables).

+Environment variables are configured in `.env` file.
+For development purposes copy `.env` file to `.env.local`.
+This file is excluded from git and overrides `.env`  for all environments except test.

 ## Running the project

 We use [nvm](https://github.com/nvm-sh/nvm) to handle the node versions.